MiguelFraire/WeChat/README.md

 ## Usage

-Download and and make sure to install the third-party dependincies and the necesary firebase authorization information.
+Download and make sure to install the third-party dependencies and the necesary firebase authorization information.

 ## Contributing
 Pull requests are welcome.